Media Inquiries

 Media FAQs

 In most cases, hearings are open to the public as per the Health Professions Act.
-Anyone interested in observing a hearing should contact CPSA’s Hearings Director’s Office for more information.
-Please note, there are circumstances outlined in the Health Professions Act which permit the Tribunal to close the hearing to the public.
+Anyone interested in observing a hearing should visit our website or contact CPSA’s Hearings Director’s Office for more information.
+Please note, there are circumstances outlined in the Health Professions Act which permit the Tribunal to close a hearing to the public.

 How can I find out whether a specific physician has a complaint history with CPSA?

-If a hearing is scheduled, a notice with the charges listed will be published to CPSA’s website on the physician’s public-facing profile, which can be found via our Find a Physician tool.
-Each profile has a Disciplinary Actions tab, under which any hearing notices and Hearing Tribunal decisions are published.
+If a hearing is scheduled, a notice with the charges listed will be published to CPSA’s website on the physician’s public-facing profile, which can be found via our Physician Directory.
+Each profile has a Disciplinary Actions tab, under which any hearing notices and hearing decisions are published.
 This information is also accessible via the Hearings and Discipline Decisions pages on our website.

-Hearing notices are unpublished from a physician’s profile once the hearing process is concluded, while Tribunal decisions are available for 10 years.
-If the hearing was related to sexual abuse or misconduct (effective April 1, 2019), applicable decisions will remain on the physician’s profile indefinitely.
+Hearing notices are unpublished from a physician’s profile once the hearing process is concluded.
+Hearing decisions are available for 10 years from the date of publication.
+If a Tribunal’s sanction decision includes revocation of a physician’s registration and cancellation of their practice permit, or the hearing was related to sexual abuse or misconduct (after April 1, 2019), hearing decisions will remain on CPSA’s website indefinitely.

 How long does it take for a Hearing Tribunal to issue their decision?